Higher topological complexity of Seifert fibered manifolds: Wedge and connected sum of some 3-manifolds and concluding remarks

-We now compute higher topological complexity for a $3$-manifold, which is not a Seifert manifold.
-More generally, the question of computing higher topological cmplexity for all $3$-manifolds remains open, although we are able to compute/ give sharp bounds for topological complexity of several $3$-manifolds.
-Since there is no formula for the higher topological complexity of connected sum in terms of higher topological complexity of individual manifolds it seems unlikely that there is a complete answer.
+In general, the problem of computing the higher topological complexity of arbitrary $3$--manifolds remains widely open.
+Although a complete formula appears out of reach, it is nevertheless possible to obtain sharp bounds, and in some cases exact values, for specific classes of $3$--manifolds.
+In particular, since there is no known formula expressing the higher topological complexity of a connected sum in terms of that of its summands, a comprehensive classification seems unlikely at present.

+In this section, we focus on certain classes of $3$--manifolds that are not Seifert--fibered and obtain explicit computations and estimates for their higher topological complexity.
+These results complement the main theorems of the paper and highlight directions for further investigation.